puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 Notice that it has a single parameter value pair: `ensure => 'absent'`.
 The `ensure` parameter tells us the basic state of a resource.
-For the *file* type, this parameter will tell us if the file exists on the system and if it does, whether it's a normal file, a directory, or a link.
+For the *file* type, this parameter describes if the file exists on the system and if it does, whether it's a normal file, a directory, or a link.

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-Puppet is telling us that this file doesn't exist.
-Let's see what happens when you use the `touch` command to create a new empty file at that path.
+Puppet is indicating that this file doesn't exist.
+So what happens when you use the `touch` command to create a new empty file at that path?
 Run:

     touch /tmp/test

-Now use the `puppet resource` tool to see how this change is represented in Puppet's resource syntax:
+Use the `puppet resource` tool to see how this change is represented in Puppet's resource syntax:

     sudo puppet resource file /tmp/test